Category Archives: Invitations

 The Institute of World Literature of the Slovak Academy of Sciences is organizing in

-cooperation with the Faculty of Arts of Comenius University Bratislava the International Colloquium Humanities in Translations – Translation in Humanities.
+cooperation with the Faculty of Arts of Comenius University Bratislava and CEFRES the International Colloquium Humanities in Translations – Translation in Humanities.
 Exploring transfer and reception on 15 and 16 May 2025.
 The colloquium is part of the APVV research project Translation and aspects of reception of social science and humanities texts as cultural and literary transfer in the 20th century.
 Colloquium languages: French, English.

 Call for Papers / Appel à communication